 Have you recently installed Chrome and made other changes to your computer to improve speed, but nothing seems to be going any faster?
 It might be time for a new laptop.
-Read our review of the Acer Aspire AS5733-6426 to learn about a powerful, affordable computer that can greatly improve the level of enjoyment that you get out of regular computing tasks.
+Check out our article on the best selling laptops at Amazon and search for the best-selling or best-reviewed laptops in your price range.

 - How to turn off hardware acceleration in Google Chrome

 - How to see recent downloads in Google Chrome